Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Differences between the versions:
 - Analyzing a custom model with `DocumentAnalysisClient` uses the general `begin_analyze_document` and `begin_analyze_document_from_url` methods.
-- In order to analyze a custom model with `FormRecognizerClient` the `begin_recognize_custom_models` and its corresponding URL methods is used.
+- In order to analyze a custom model with `FormRecognizerClient` the `begin_recognize_custom_models` and its corresponding URL methods are used.
-- The `include_field_elements` kwarg does not exist with the `DocumentAnalysisClient`, text details are automatically included with API version `2021-09-30-preview`.
+- The `include_field_elements` keyword argument is not supported with the `DocumentAnalysisClient`, text details are automatically included with API version `2021-09-30-preview` and later.

 Analyze custom document with `3.1.x`:
 ```python